invinc1ble7/Bedrock-Server/README.md

 # Bedrock-Server
 ***
-### First of all because we intend to create this server in Termux, we need to download Ubuntu in Termux.
+### First of all because we intend to create this server in Termux, so we need to download Ubuntu in Termux.

 #### Before that we need to download git in order to clone this repository.
 ```shell